The X-Files Collectible Card Game: Legacy & Influence

 Following the game's cancellation in 1998, many of the game's mechanics were adopted to form the short-lived Scooby-Doo Expandable Card Game, developed by Brian Woodward and Todd Breitenstein at Journeyman Press and distributed by the United States Playing Card Company in 2000.

-Since 2020, renewed interest in The X-Files CCG has been sparked by several dedicated Youtube channels, most notably MMXFILESCCG and Alien Investigations, and a dedicated Facebook community group dubbed The X-Files Collectible Card Game.
+Since 2020, renewed interest in The X-Files CCG has been sparked by several dedicated YouTube channels, most notably MMXFILESCCG and Alien Investigations (X-Files CCG); and such dedicated Facebook community groups as The X-Files Collectible Card Game and The X-Files CCG Preservation Society.